Land of Giants / The Giant Claw

 As with previous documentaries in the Walking with... franchise, Land of Giants and The Giant Claw recreated extinct animals through a combination of computer-generated imagery and animatronics, incorporated into live action footage shot at various locations.
 The choice to include a presenter was made to more easily allow audiences to see the scale of the creatures shown in the episodes.
 Both episodes have Marven on a purposeful journey; in The Giant Claw, Marven searches for the long-clawed Therizinosaurus and in Land of Giants he searches for the enormous Argentinosaurus and Giganotosaurus.

 The visual effects of the episodes were praised, with both episodes together winning the Emmy for Outstanding Animated Programme in 2004 and The Giant Claw winning a BAFTA TV Award for Best Visual Effects in 2003.
 The success of Land of Giants and The Giant Claw spawned further prehistoric miniseries starring Marven: Sea Monsters (2003) and Prehistoric Park (2006).
 For his role as the presenter of Land of Giants and Sea Monsters, Marven was nominated for a Royal Television Society Programme award.

 Premise

 Land of Giants and The Giant Claw sees time-travelling zoologist Nigel Marven travel back in time to encounter and interact with prehistoric life.
 Marven seeks to solve palaeontological mysteries through direct observation.
 In The Giant Claw he searches for the obscure dinosaur Therizinosaurus.
-Because of its giants claws, Marven mistakenly initially believes it to have been an enormous carnivore.
+Because of its giant claws, Marven mistakenly initially believes it to have been an enormous carnivore.
 In the Land of Giants, Marven seeks to track down Argentinosaurus, one of the largest dinosaurs to ever live, and observe how they were hunted by the giant predatory dinosaur Giganotosaurus.